Quantisation of derived Poisson structures: Quantisations on derived Deligne--Mumford stacks

+The analogous statements for derived $\C^{\infty}$ and derived analytic DM $n$-stacks (in the sense of \cite{DStein}) with perfect cotangent complexes also hold. \end{corollary}

-\begin{remark} The hypotheses of Corollary \ref{DMquantcor} are satisfied by any derived Deligne--Mumford stack locally of finite presentation over the CDGA $R$.
+\begin{remarks} The hypotheses of Corollary \ref{DMquantcor} are satisfied by any derived Deligne--Mumford stack locally of finite presentation over the CDGA $R$.
 When $R=\H_0R$, this includes underived schemes $X$ which are local complete intersections over $R$, in which case the cotangent complex $\oL\Omega^1_{X/R}$ is concentrated in homological degrees $[0,1]$.
-For such underived schemes, a quantisation in the sense of the corollary reduces to the usual notion, namely an associative deformation of $\sO_X$ over $R\brh$.
+For such underived schemes, a quantisation in the sense of the corollary reduces to the usual notion, namely a DQ algebroid deformation of $\sO_X$ over $R\brh$.
+For more details, see \cite[Remarks \ref{DQLag-curvedrmk}, \ref{DQLag-algdex} and \ref{DQLag-curvedsdrmk}]{DQLag}.